 RMAS RACE DIRECTORS

 In 2006, Katie discovered adventure racing when a friend invited her to join a team.
 She soon concluded that endurance suffering is most favorable when surrounded by the beauty of the backcountry wilderness… No roads, minimal trails, and only you and your team to depend on.
-Katie has raced on team Journey Racing since 2014 in expedition races such as Primal Quest, Cowboy Tough, FL Sea to Sea, and Expedition Oregon and recently did Eco Challenge Fiji with team AR Georgia.
-A mother of 2 girls, business owner, and race director since 2016 for the Never Summer Race and Sleep When You’re Dead, she continues to love this sport and bringing all it has to offer to the Rocky Mountain region.
+Katie has raced on team Journey Racing since 2014 in expedition races such as Primal Quest, Cowboy Tough, FL Sea to Sea, and Expedition Oregon.
+She recently did Eco Challenge Fiji with team AR Georgia and Expedition Oregon 2021 with Team Journey/Bend Racing.
+A mother of 2 girls, business owner, and race director since 2016 for the Never Summer Race, she continues to love this sport and bringing all it has to offer to the Rocky Mountain region.

 Jess Evans has been part of RMAS since the beginning in 2019.
-She is the race director for The Grand, Bears Ears, and Quarry Mt Quest ARs.
+She is the race director for Athena Adventures, directing The Grand, Bears Ears, Quarry Mt Quest, and Timberline ARs.
 She also designs the Adventure On Your Own Time courses.
 She became an adventure racer when she lived in Kentucky where her first race was The Fig in 2009.
 She raced as a solo for several years before joining the team “Off The Map” in 2012 to attend the USARA Championship Race in Indiana.
-Today she races with the Co-Ed team “Only MOSTLY Lost”, the all female team “Chickpoints”.
-She has done five expedition adventure races since 2017.
+Today she races with the Co-Ed team “Only MOSTLY Lost”, and the all female team “Chickpoints”.
+She has done six expedition adventure races since 2017.
 She is in the mountains exploring as often as possible.

 ABBY & JASON